-- 1 Click Start, All Programs, ArcSoft WebCam Companion 2, and WebCam Companion 2. - 2 Click the desired icon in the main window.
+- Press the CAPTURE button on your computer, if equipped, or click Start, All Programs, ArcSoft WebCam Companion 2, and WebCam Companion 2. - 2 Click the desired icon in the main window.
 For detailed information on how to use the software, see the help file included with the software.